 For federal loans, a signed promissory note is required before the loan is disbursed.
 So, failing to sign the promissory note could mean you won’t receive your funds, or at least won’t receive them until the promissory note is signed.

-A signed promissory note is also generally required for disbursement of a private student loan, though each lender may have their own requirements.
+A signed promissory note is also generally required for disbursement of a private student loan, though each lender will have their own requirements.

 Do You Need a New Promissory Note Every Year?